 Budget of €95.5 billion

-The Horizon Europe programme (HEU) will be a reality soon.
-In 2021, the Horizon Europe programme will succeed the Horizon 2020 programme.
+Since 2021, the Horizon Europe programme has succeeded the Horizon 2020 programme.
 With a budget of €95.5 billion this follow-up programme is the largest programme to date.
 It provides new opportunities for funding your research and innovation, to extend existing partnerships or establish new ones and to improve impact.

 What will the Work Program 2021-2027 look like?